Cam Newton Player Prop Bets for NFL Week 17 | Carolina vs. New Orleans 1/2/2022

 Season Stats

-- He has added 225 rushing yards on 46 carries (plus five touchdowns), averaging 37.5 yards per game.
+- He's also chipped in on the ground, with 225 rushing yards (37.5 ypg) on 46 carries with five rushing touchdowns.

 - Click over to SISportsbook and find the latest player props and odds for Newton's matchup with the Saints.